Linux Privilege Escalation

 chmod u+s path

-ls -l #To check if it has a permission on user
+ls -l #To check if it has a permission for the user

 Create a file to ask for a shell and give it permissions